strayMat/causal-ml-course/docs/source/syllabus.rst

 Eight sessions of three hours presenting important concepts and methods on machine learning for econometrics.
 The course focuses on flexible models and causal inference in high dimensions.
 Most of the sessions will display a mix between theoretical considerations and practical application with hands-on in python or R.

+The last session is a presentation of the course evaluation project by groups of students.

 For now, the website covers only the contents for the following topics:

 - 1) Statistical learning and regularized linear models

-- 3) Flexible models for tabular data
+- 2) Flexible models for tabular data

-- 4) Reminders of potential outcomes and Directed Acyclic Graphs
+- 3) Reminders of potential outcomes and Directed Acyclic Graphs

-- 5) Event studies: Causal methods for pannel data
+- 4a) Event studies: Causal methods for panel data

 ==========
 Motivation